Shine supports pupils from schools across Yorkshire, the Humber and North East to reach their full potential.

 In Year 8, pupils will learn more about higher education and will be introduced to the many exciting and inspiring reasons why many students decide to progress to university.
 They will have the opportunity to meet current university pupils and alumni to learn more about their personal journeys to HE and beyond.

 In Year 9, we work in partnership with Shine schools to select a small cohort of pupils to take part in a bespoke programme of activity through to Year 11.
 Selected pupils meet specific socio-economic criteria and are likely to gain the most from this more supportive and immersive aspect of the programme.

 All Shine partner school pupils have continued access to bespoke online resources to supplement and consolidate their new learning for the remainder of the programme.

-In Year 10, the Shine cohort have the opportunity to take part in an exciting three day and two night residential stay at the University of York.
+In Year 10, the Shine cohort have the opportunity to take part in an exciting two day, one night residential stay at the University of York.
 Pupils have the opportunity to get involved in academic sessions, student life sessions, evening activities, as well as getting to know current University of York students and Shine pupils from other partner schools.